buddydev/bp-xprofile-custom-field-types/readme.txt

 == Frequently Asked Questions ==

 = Can I replace BuddyPress Xprofile Custom Fields Type with this? = Yes, but you will need to follow our migration guide.
-We have changed the internal architecture and the fiels need to be updated.
+We have changed the internal architecture and the fields need to be updated.

 = What is the supported BuddyPress Version? =